Authored by the expert who managed and guided the team behind the Italy Property Pack

 What are the biggest risks for property prices in Sardinia in 2026?

-As of early 2026, the three biggest risks for Sardinia property prices are an unexpected rise in interest rates, a significant tourism slowdown, and potential regulatory tightening on short-term vacation rentals.
+As of 2026, the three biggest risks for Sardinia property prices are a tourism slowdown, higher mortgage costs and weak resale demand in inland or renovation-heavy markets.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Sardinia.